bingeli1212/nitrile-preview/doc/DOC-latex-tabularx.md

+---
-# The LATEX tabularx package
+title: The LATEX tabularx package
+---

 The LATEX tabularx package is preferred to allow for the typesetting if the entire table width is to be respected at a fixed width,